hltj/kotlin-web-site-cn/docs/topics/native/native-debugging.md

-[//]: # (title: Debugging Kotlin/Native)
+## Debugging

-Currently, the Kotlin/Native compiler produces debug info compatible with the DWARF 2 specification, so modern debugger tools can perform the following operations:
+Currently the Kotlin/Native compiler produces debug info compatible with the DWARF 2 specification, so modern debugger tools can perform the following operations:
 - breakpoints
 - stepping
 - inspection of type information
 - variable inspection

->Supporting the DWARF 2 specification means that the debugger tool recognizes Kotlin as C89, because before the DWARF 5 specification, there is no identifier for the Kotlin language type in specification.
->
-{type="note"}

-## Produce binaries with debug info with Kotlin/Native compiler
+### Producing binaries with debug info with Kotlin/Native compiler

-To produce binaries with the Kotlin/Native compiler, use the ``-g`` option on the command line.
+To produce binaries with the Kotlin/Native compiler it's sufficient to use the ``-g`` option on the command line.<br/>
+_Example:_

 ```bash
 0:b-debugger-fixes:minamoto@unit-703(0)# cat - > hello.kt